 Determining if You Need Long Term Care Insurance

-There are two extremes at which you do not need long term care insurance.
+There are two extremes at which you do not need long-term care insurance.
 The first end of the spectrum is if you will have fewer assets than is required to qualify for Medicaid.
 Each state sets its own income limits for Medicaid, with many states falling below the 100% threshold for poverty, which, in 2019, was $1040.83 per month.
 Some states will allow incomes as high as $2,130 per month (unfortunately, the federal government hasn’t updated this number since 2013).
 States will also require low asset thresholds, usually set at $2,000 in assets – which include all assets except for one car, a house with under $500,000 in equity ($750,000 in some states), and life insurance with a face value of $1,500 (again, the federal government hasn’t updated this number since 2013).

 Therefore, to be eligible for a Medicaid nursing facility, you will need to nearly bankrupt yourself to get there.
 Furthermore, while being in a Medicaid nursing facility is arguably better than being left to your own devices or out in the street when you need nursing care, the quality of care in Medicaid nursing facilities is arguably suspect.
-In 2006, 90% of all Medicaid certified facilities were cited for at least one violation of an OBRA 87 Medicaid/Medicare standard and almost 1/5 of the facilities were cited for a deficiency which could cause immediate jeopardy or harm to the residents of the facilities.
+In 2006, 90% of all Medicaid-certified facilities were cited for at least one violation of an OBRA 87 Medicaid/Medicare standard and almost 1/5 of the facilities were cited for a deficiency that could cause immediate jeopardy or harm to the residents of the facilities.

 I would not want my parents to be in a Medicaid facility if I had any other option, and you should avoid one if at all possible.
-My grandmother was in a good Medicaid facility, and, while passable (and our family was fortunate), it was not nearly as high of a quality facility as other grandparents and great grandparents have lived in.
+My grandmother was in a good Medicaid facility, and, while passable (and our family was fortunate), it was not nearly as high of a quality facility as other grandparents and great-grandparents have lived in.

 The other possibility for avoiding the need for long-term care insurance is if you have sufficient assets to self-insure.

-The reason that you need to account for those costs above and beyond the assets you need to meet your regular, ongoing expenses in retirement is that the other spouse still needs a place to live if one spouse needs to move into a nursing or an assisted care facility.
-Some assisted care facilities allow spouses to live together, but some do not, and in the cases where the well spouse is not able to join the spouse who requires care, they’ll still need to maintain a separate household.
-Thus, you need the excess assets to pay for the additional long term care costs, because they will be incremental to other spending rather than replacing spending.
+The reason that you need to account for those costs above and beyond the assets you need to meet your regular, ongoing expenses in retirement is that the other spouse still needs a place to live if one spouse needs to move into a nursing or assisted care facility.
+Some assisted care facilities allow spouses to live together, but some do not, and in the cases where the good spouse is not able to join the spouse who requires care, they’ll still need to maintain a separate household.
+Thus, you need the excess assets to pay for the additional long-term care costs, because they will be incremental to other spending rather than replacing spending.

 Thus, to self-insure, your family would need to be able to still maintain a safe withdrawal rate with $800,000 less in assets than you would have at age 65 and retain your desired standard of living.
 If you’re there, self-insure.